How Caffeine May Be Sabotaging Your Sleep: The Connection to Insomnia

 Similarly, your lack of sleep could be partly because you’re trying to sleep in a noisy environment.
 If you have a partner who snores, or live on a street with busy traffic, these noises are going to work with your caffeine consumption to make sleep even harder to come by.
 And the more frustrated you get by not being able to sleep, the harder it often becomes to drift off.

-If you get a better night’s sleep, you might be able to reduce your reliance on caffeine during the day, meaning you can avoid that vicious cycle of feeling sleepy and drinking more coffee to perk you up – only to then have trouble sleeping again.
+And if you get a better night’s sleep, you might be able to reduce your reliance on caffeine during the day, meaning you can avoid that vicious cycle of feeling sleepy and drinking more coffee to perk you up – only to then have trouble sleeping again.

 Get more exercise